L-Health/L-Health-CC/README.md

   - <b>dinner</b (string, required): Type of dinner consumed.
   - <b>breakfast</b (string, required): Type of breakfast consumed.
   - <b>lunch</b (string, required): Type of lunch consumed.

-## Authentication
-The endpoints for getting, updating, and deleting user information require an <b>authentication</b> token.
-The token should be included in the Authorization header of the request in the following format:
-- Authorization: Bearer <token>

 ## Error Handling
 The API uses standard HTTP status codes to indicate the success or failure of an API request: